onurgoker/exchangeapp/README.md

 This project is focused on an application that provides user to play arbitrarily trading game.

 ## Developer Notes:

+The project is set to be executed by using following techstack:
+- NodeJS version v18.0 or later
+- PostgreSQL version v16.0 or later

 Created By: Onur Göker
 E-mail: info[at]onurgoker.com